 FCPX - First Cut with the new Final Cut Pro X

-COW Library : Apple Final Cut Pro X Debates : David Battistella : FCPX - First Cut with the new Final Cut Pro X
+COW Library : Creative Community Conversations (was FCPX Debates) : David Battistella : FCPX - First Cut with the new Final Cut Pro X

 A mix, of rugby, soccer, american football, boxing, MMA and Greco Roman wrestling, CALCIO STORIC FIORENTINO is by for the most exciting sporting event I have ever witnessed live.

 I'm no wall flower.
 Many of you who have read my posts here at the COW about FCP X know that I have been anticipating this software and very willing to embrace it.
 I've written about editing images and the software offerings out there and for a long time I have not only been longing for something new, but something that will allow us to be more creative in a very creative key position.
 EDITOR.